-Half of Americans are concerned about increased substance use in their community due to the economic impact of Coronavirus, a survey reveals.
+Half of Americans are concerned about increased substance use in their communities due to the economic impact of Coronavirus, a survey reveals.

-DrugAbuse.com, a provider of drug and alcohol treatment resources and programs, conducted a survey of 3,000 Americans (aged 18+) to ascertain how many are concerned by the secondary impacts of the current economic crisis—particularly, substance use—in their community.
-It was found that overall, nearly half (47%) of Americans say they are concerned the economic downturn caused by the Coronavirus will result in increased drug and alcohol use in their community.
+DrugAbuse.com, a provider of drug and alcohol treatment resources and programs, conducted a survey of 3,000 Americans (aged 18+) to ascertain how many are concerned by the secondary impacts of the current economic crisis—particularly substance use—in their communities.
+It was found that overall, nearly half (47%) of Americans say they are concerned that the economic downturn caused by the Coronavirus will result in increased drug and alcohol use in their community.

 When broken down by city, it was found that LA is the most concerned about the impact of drugs in their neighborhoods as a result of the economic crisis—86% said they were worried about its effects.
 Elsewhere, residents of Atlanta (80%), Dallas (80%), and Chicago (79%) were among the most worried in America.

-Additionally, the survey revealed 1 in 4 Americans (25%) say they have noticed their neighbors drinking more alcohol since lockdown began.
-With social interaction hampered during the pandemic, some people are engaging in habits they would not do under typical circumstances, such as drinking during the day.
+Additionally, the survey revealed that 1 in 4 Americans (25%) say they have noticed their neighbors drinking more alcohol since lockdown began.
+With social interaction hampered during the pandemic, some people are engaging in habits they would not engage in under typical circumstances, such as drinking during the day.

 While some may be drinking earlier, or more often, to cope with this extended disruption to their everyday lives, it’s also important to note that continual use of alcohol for this purpose can lead to dependency.